VanMeysorng/Movie-Similarity-AI-Application/README.md

 >> Install dependencies using pip install -r requirements.txt
 >> Set up Apache Spark locally or in a cluster environment.

-Data Preparation:
->> Download the MovieLens dataset (ml-100k) and place files (u.data, u.item) in the project directory.

 * Usage
 Running the Application: